How to Build the Ultimate "Doomsday Portfolio"

 I'm not talking about the end of times, though.
 In the event of runaway asteroids or "the second coming," saving for your golden years will be the least of your worries.

-But I'm also not talking about simply a global malaise in economic growth or the gradual loss of purchasing power in the U.S.
+But I'm also not talking about simply a global malaise in economic growth or the gradual loss of purchasing power in the U.S. dollar, either.

 I'm talking about a quick collapse of order -- a collapse of faith in our institutions and a resulting widespread loss in financial assets.

 And if you think this could never happen, then think again.

 Officials in Japan have found radioactive material in produce up to 200 miles from the Fukushima nuclear disaster.